-The aim of Ethereum Merge is to improve the speed, efficiency, and scalability of the Ethereum network so that it can process more transactions and provide a higher level of security.
+The aim of Ethereum Merge is to improve the speed, efficiency, and scalability of the Ethereum network

+currently runs Proof-of-Work and Proof-of-Stake chains in parallel.
 Both chains have validators, but only PoW processes users’ transactions.
 With the upgrade, Ethereum will move to a PoS chain called the Beacon Chain.

 Thanks to the ETH Merge, mining will lose its relevance — accordingly, the infrastructure will become more environmentally friendly.